Boarding at Warwick

-Boarding at Warwick offers boys very high standards of pastoral care, a rich experience of community living in a stimulating environment which helps boarders to develop academically, physically and emotionally.
+Boarding at Warwick offers pupils very high standards of pastoral care, a rich experience of community living in a stimulating environment which helps boarders to develop academically, physically and emotionally.

-Our two boarding houses are based around a family unit of House Parents who are resident with their own children in each house.
-School House is home to boys from the Year 11 (Upper Fifth) upwards and Way House is home to our Years 9 & 10 (Lower Fifth and Middle Fifth) boarders.
+Our boarding community is based around a family unit of House Parents who are resident with their own children in their house.

-Boys are encouraged to develop a sensitivity to the needs of others and an understanding of difference and diversity which is invaluable in later life.
-All our boarders, wherever they are from are encouraged to integrate with the school community.
+Pupils are encouraged to develop a sensitivity to the needs of others and an understanding of difference and diversity which is invaluable in later life.
+All our boarders, wherever they are from, are encouraged to integrate with the school community.

 They are an important part of every aspect of school life from the sports field to the concert hall, from the science laboratory to the Chapel, the boarders are always involved and playing a leading part in whatever is going on.

-Each new Lower Fifth and Middle Fifth boarder is allocated a “buddy”, a day boy from his year group, who he meets on his arrival to the school and who helps him to settle into life here at Warwick.
-Many boarders and buddies become friends and boarders will be invited to stay at their buddies’ house for Exeat weekends and we have had buddies invited to visit the boarders in Hong Kong.
-This highly regarded and distinctive community has established itself at the forefront of the school’s academic achievements and many boys enjoy positions of responsibility within the whole school, before going on to first-class university courses and employment.
+This highly regarded and distinctive community has established itself at the forefront of the school’s academic achievements and many pupils enjoy positions of responsibility within the whole school, before going on to first-class university courses and employment.
 Alongside this our boarders play a key role in the community, supporting local charities and giving their time to support a diverse range of projects and community groups.

 Flexible boarding is popular in many UK boarding schools and provides busy families with the opportunity to book their children into boarding for occasional overnight stays.

-Warwick School offers this facility, providing day boys from Lower Fifth upwards with the opportunity to stay in the Boarding House if required.
+Warwick School offers this facility, providing day pupils from Year 9 upwards with the opportunity to stay in the Boarding House if required.
 This might be particularly useful for those students who travel a considerable distance and can give them more time for study or co-curricular activities.

 Flexi-boarding is also a helpful solution for those pupils whose parents need to travel extensively for work and are away frequently.